Altinn/altinn-studio-docs/content/app/guides/multi-app-solution/_index.en.md

 ## How does the multi-app solution actually work?

 A multi-app solution is a way of configuring multiple forms to communicate through API calls.
-The specific communication we will describe in this guide is the creation of a new instance of an application, B, triggered by another application
+The specific communication we will describe in this guide is the creation of a new instance of an application (B) triggered by another application
 A. A typical scenario would be that an end-user fills out information in an instance of application A. And when pressing the button to submit the form, an API call is sent to another application, creating a new instance of this form where the answers from application A is a part of the information.